Pastors and Staff

 Ron has a major ministry in Nigeria and spends a month there each year, 24 trips so far.
 He and his partner, Ayuba Gufwan, crippled with polio, have their own shop in Jos, Nigeria with 49 employees, where they build self-pedaled “tricycles” for some of the tens of thousands of children and adults, crippled by polio, who spend their lives crawling on the ground.
 They have built and donated over 14,000 wheelchairs, far more than anyone else is doing for polio survivors in all of Nigeria.
 You can watch a short video at www.wheelchairsfornigeria.org.
 Email: firstname.lastname@example.org

-Stacy has been a member of West Side for over 20 years and stepped into the position of Director of Ministries to Children and their Families in July 2011.
-Stacy’s strong administrative gifts, creativity, and passion for children give her a strong grounding for this position.
-Every aspect of West Side’s children’s ministry is to help children know who God is, how much he loves them, and how to nurture and develop that fledgling relationship with him for a lifetime of service and growth.
-Stacy and her husband are recent empty nesters, have strong family connections, like to watch their son’s baseball games, water ski, and are ardent Seahawks fans.
-Email: firstname.lastname@example.org
+Stacy has been a member of West Side for over 30 years and initially served as our Director of Ministries to Children and their Families.
+In January if 2018, she assumed her current role as Youth, Young Adult and Outreach Minister.
+Stacy’s strong administrative gifts, creativity, and passion for youth give her a strong grounding for this position.
+Stacy and her husband are blessed to have their children and spouses live in Seattle.
+They enjoy water skiing, working on jigsaw puzzles and are ardent Seahawks fans.
+Email: email@example.com

 Karol was born and raised in West Seattle.
 She graduated from Northwestern College, Orange City, Iowa with a double major in Christian Education and Business Administration.
 Karol has been on West Side’s staff since 1978, much of the time as the Minister to Youth and Church Administrator.
 In 2004 Karol responsibilities changed to full time as Church Administrator with responsibilities for managing clerical, custodial and nursery staff; managing the growing number of computers, printers and copiers; as well as problem solving and facilitating throughout the day, fielding a variety of questions by phone or in person.
 In her free time she enjoys yard work, caring for 90 rose bushes, Mariner’s games and spending time with her four nieces.
 Email: firstname.lastname@example.org

 Madeline was born and raised in West Seattle, attended Gonzaga and then Seattle University with a Bachelor’s degree (BA) in Education in 1986.
-Before joining the staff at West Side she was a homemaker and more recently worked for Seattle Public Schools as a preschool assessor in kindergarten readiness.
-In her leisure time, she loves to spend time with her husband Scott and two teenagers, Andrew and Caroline.
+Before joining the staff at West Side in 2013, she was a teacher, homemaker and more recently worked for Seattle Public Schools as a preschool assessor in kindergarten readiness.
+In her leisure time, she loves to spend time with her husband Scott and two kids, Andrew and Caroline, who are both in college.
 She also loves cooking, baking, hiking and cycling.

 Noël and her husband Jamie started attending West Side in 1993 when they moved to West Seattle.
 Previously she has worked as an administrative assistant with YouthCompass and Young Life.
 Noël enjoys spending time with her husband and two daughters.
 Email: firstname.lastname@example.org